 I want to get involved but don’t have any experience, where do I start?

-Just get in touch and tell us a little about yourself, our survey is a great way to do this.
+Just get in touch and tell us a little about yourself, to get started with being a Big Solar Co-op volunteer.
 We are a friendly bunch and are fuelled by enthusiasm for solar and renewables in general.
 There are no stupid questions so ask us anything!
 A major part of the development of the co-op will centre around training of volunteers and enabling mentoring from experienced solar activists.
 Volunteers at all different levels of skill and experience are needed to make this project work and we aim to make it possible for anyone to engage with it, regardless.
 Your feedback will help us to hone the project as we go, keeping it as agile as it can be.

 How can volunteers communicate with other people in the Big Solar Co-op?

 We have had to rethink this during the Covid pandemic and drop our plans for regional in person events.
-For the forseeable future we will have to rely on online platforms and events like a Big Solar Zoom call once a month and our dedicated Slack workspace for volunteers that have signed an NDA with us.
+For the forseeable future we will have to rely on online platforms and events like a Big Solar Zoom call once a month and our dedicated Slack workspace for volunteers.
 We are also working on a central task tracker that activists who are engaged in tasks for the co-op can log into and pick up updates, next task etc.

 Why do I have to sign an NDA?

-All volunteer activists are asked to sign a non disclosure agreement (NDA).
+All volunteer activists are asked to sign a non disclosure agreement (NDA) once a host site confirms their interest in working with us to get solar PV installed.
 This is a simple legal document that formally states that any information Sharenergy discloses to the volunteer will not be shared outside of the Big Solar Co-op project.
 This provides a basic level of protection for the project and sets an expectation of mutual respect.
 Working with us on a site does not preclude volunteers from trying their own approach to community solar installs, until we are at the point of signing a PPA.
 Although we hope everyone will choose to stick with us – we are here to empower activists, not hinder progress!

 We can help you evaluate new sites and create a financial model for them that will work without FiTs.
 You can keep your existing sites and run them as you were and only the new sites will be managed centrally through the Big Solar Co-op.
 Or you can choose to merge all your sites into the Big Solar Co-op structure to make the most of the support offered by the co-op and free you up to do other things.